radish-es/casebook-property/content/problems/review-fall.md

 title: End of Term Rapid Review
 short: Rapid Review
 draft: false
-description:  A series of rapid review questions to assess your knowledge and understanding mid-term.
+description:  A series of rapid review questions to assess your knowledge and understanding at the end of term.
 summary:
 image:
 imgcaption: